asyncjs/async-website/_posts/2017-09-21-pathfinding-with-snake.md

 ### About the speaker

 Harry is a Javascript developer at [Brandwatch](www.brandwatch.com), who spends most of his time rolling around in React components and has an unhealthy love for CSS.

+## Update

+This meeting will be sponsored by [Brandwatch](https://www.brandwatch.com/careers), who will provide pizzas and beers for all.
+Please get in touch if you have any specific dietary requirements at hello AT asyncjs DOT com.